radiopushka/LiveBackground/README.md

 run livebg for options

-usage: on I7, both X11 and this program will consume 1.9-2.5% of one CPU core while running at 15fps, lower frame rates will result in less cpu usage
+usage: on I7 8th generation, both X11 and this program will consume 1.9-2.5% of one CPU core while running at 15fps, lower frame rates will result in less cpu usage

 note: gifs give sharper images rather than mp4s